 Appealing to each level of Maslow’s hierarchy can contribute to a full emotional branding strategy.
-Let’s consider Apple’s emotional branding strategy over the years.
+Let’s consider Apple’s emotional customer experience strategy over the years.
 First is their infamous “1984” commercial based on the dystopian book by George Orwell.
 A repressed culture that cannot break free of the physiological oppression is overthrown by a revolutionary, in this case, Apple.

 Apple’s advertising campaigns over the years progress up the pyramid and in a sense culminate with the “Think Different” campaign.

-Emotional Branding Example: Always
+Emotional Branding Example

 The feminine product brand Always came out with a campaign to improve the mental association with the phrase, “like a girl.”
-They interviewed dozens of people, both male and female, asking them to simulate what it looks like to run and throw like a girl.
+They interviewed dozens of people, both male, and female, asking them to simulate what it looks like to run and throw like a girl.

 Most everyone can relate to having a negative bias to this phrase.
 This is why a strong belief in changing the status quo or cultural norms associated with being a woman, brings deep emotion to this campaign.

 Their tagline “rewrite the rules” also empowers everyone to think about societal norms as works in progress and widespread cultural problems as solvable.